 That is because, according to a 2008 study, when bleach was added to a certain protein known as Hsp33, it ceased to function and the bacteria containing this protein quickly died.
 And since bed bugs contain the same and similar proteins, it makes sense that hitting them with a dose of bleach would produce similar results.
 So yes, bleach can kill bed bugs.

 But only in practice.
 Finding every individual bed bug would be next to impossible and if you were to just douse all of your bedding, mattresses, and other home furniture and fittings with bleach willy-nilly, then you would also risk destroying your property in the process as well as exposing yourself to the poisonous fumes from the bleach.

 To be honest, the risks of using bleach to try and kill bed bugs well and truly outweigh the benefits.

-To answer to the question “Can bleach kill bed bugs?”, we can say that it can but that it probably should not be used if you want to get the best results and not suffer any harmful side effects.
+So, can bleach kill bed bugs?
+Yes, it can but it probably shouldn’t be used if you want to get the best results and not suffer any harmful side effects.

 If you want to solve your own bed bug problems without suffering any unwanted side effects, then you are far better off attempting to harness the power of heat than that of poisonous chemicals.